hmunye/konsider/server/docs/database_design.md

     email VARCHAR(255) NOT NULL UNIQUE CHECK(length(email) > 0), -- Brockport email (It is UNIQUE so an INDEX is created automatically) department VARCHAR(100) NOT NULL CHECK (length(department) > 0), -- Department of requester
     created_at TIMESTAMPTZ DEFAULT NOW(),
-    updated_at TIMESTAMPTZ DEFAULT NOW() -- If it is the same value as created_at, you known this record has never been updated
+    updated_at TIMESTAMPTZ DEFAULT NOW(), -- If it is the same value as created_at, you known this record has never been updated
 );
 ```
 ### 3. Software: